 Farina NazimiSpeech and Language Science

-Farina is a third year BSc Speech and Language Science student.
-Her favourite thing about City is that Central London becomes your home.
+Farina is a Speech and Language Science graduate from The School of Health Sciences.
+Her favourite thing about City is that London becomes your home.

 What were the most important resources for you in helping you to make your decision to study at City?